mrmaxguns/dream-journal/docs/_docs/5-editanddelete.md

 3. Click on the pencil icon.
 4. An edit menu will show.
 Make any changes needed.
 5. Click update once you are done with the edits.
-6. The dreamis now edited and updated.
+6. The dream is now edited and updated.

 The editor:
 ![the dream editor](/{{ site.gh_url_prefix }}/assets/docs/5-editanddelete/edit-dream.png)